luizfilipe/ChemJS/README.md

 ChemJS is a bare-bones Chemistry framework built on top of the GraphJS framework.
 ChemJS uses GraphJS to accomplish low-level representation and search algorithms.
 ChemJS is intended to be HTML5 WebWorker-compatible and NodeJS-compatible.

 This project was inspired by the ChemDoodle WebComponents project from iChemLabs.
-ChemJS is a re-purposed version designed for more bare-bones, DOM-independent performance with molecular simulation in mind.
+ChemJS is a re-purposed version (written from the ground up) designed for more bare-bones, DOM-independent performance with molecular simulation in mind.

+ChemJS is currently a work in progress and development will commence after the GraphJS project has been finished.

 ## Usage